gnd/glslr/README.md

 ```

 **glslr** is a fork of pijockey-sound (https://github.com/k-o-l-e-k-t-i-v/pijockey-sound), a GLSL livecoding framework for RaspberryPi, an extension of the original sourcecode of PiJockey by sharrow.
 **glslr** was ported to x86, using GLFW.
-The Video4Linux capability was ripped ut from **glutcam** George Koharchik (https://www.linuxjournal.com/content/image-processing-opengl-and-shaders)
+The Video4Linux capability was ripped ut from **glutcam** George Koharchik.